 There are two types of areas in the body that injection therapy can be performed, intra-articular or extra-articular.

 An intra-articular injection is an injection performed into the middle of a joint.
 This is typically used for joint pain that is being caused by internal structures, such as cartilage with knee osteoarthritis, or a sprain of an internal ligament.
 Examples of internal ligaments are the cruciate ligaments in the knee.

 Meniscus injuries in the knee can also be treated with an intra-articular injection.

-Extra-articular injections are performed into structures outside of a joint, such as external ligaments, tendons, muscles and bursa.
+Extra-articular injections are performed into connective tissue structures outside of a joint, such as external ligaments, tendons, muscles and bursa.
 An example of external ligaments are the capsular ligaments of the spine which wrap around the outside of each spinal joint.
 Weakness in these ligaments can lead to neck pain and back pain.

 How often do I need the treatment?